fujidana/vscode-spec-command/README.md

-# spec README
+# vscode-spec README

-This extension provides language support for **spec** macro file (`*.mac`), **spec** is X-ray diffraction software developed by Certified Scientific Software.
+This extension provides **spec** macro script (`*.mac`) support for Visual Studio Code.

-This extension is not an official one.
+**spec** is software for instrument control and data acquisition in X-ray diffraction experiments, used at synchrotrons, industrial laboratories, universities and research facilities.

-The following features were developed with reference to the recent official PDF document about **spec** release 6 (version 3 of the spec documentation, printed 16 July 2017).
+This extension is not the official one provided by Certified Scientific Software.

 ## Features